20LitersAdmin/filterbuildscheduler/README.md

   ** The inventory gets subsets of components subtracted (EventsController::SubtractSubsets) ** The inventory gets extrapolations (InventoriesController::Extrapolate)

-3. Ability to create multiple events at once: Replicator.rb
-  - test skips duplicate first event (if dates are not changed)
-  - test emails using Foreman
-  - switch back to #Mailer.delay.#method() before deployment

 4. Part has_one material (instead of has_many)

 ## HMMM